KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 ## How to get started

-To dynamically set start a new process:
+To dynamically start a new process:

 1. Click on an existing process by going to **Administration** > **Designer** and decide which form, or field you will apply the rule to, by clicking on that item for example the **Submit** button so that it is in **edit mode** so you can see the Edit/pen button,  **Pen** button ![Pen button](/images/penicon.png).